 Some of you may find that distinction surprising: afternoon tea for the middle and upper classes, whilst working classes partook in high tea.
 And certainly, I’ve heard it named high tea outside of England multiple times over, but I suspect this is down to the histories of the different teas being forgotten over the years, or indeed merging into one ready for modern times.

 Either way, in my view, nothing beats sipping away at different flavours of tea (from a quirky teapot, teacup and saucer), nibbling on quaint finger sandwiches, salivating over delicious cakes and munching on creamy, jammy scones.

 But where can you find the best afternoon tea in the world?

 Which teas should you drink?
 What combination of sandwiches should you try?
 Which cakes should you devour?
 Plain or raisin scones?
 Strawberry, apricot or raspberry jam?

-The ways in which an afternoon tea can differ (both throughout the world and according to personal taste) makes deciding what is the ultimate afternoon tea really quite difficult.
+How afternoon tea can differ (both throughout the world and according to personal taste) makes deciding what is the ultimate afternoon tea quite difficult.

 Ready to get salivating (Brit-style)?
 Here we go…

 20 BEST Afternoon Teas in the World (According To Travel Bloggers)